 The Modern Paws pop-up set up shop in a PODS container, one of 10 that PODS for Business donated to the Tampa Downtown Partnership to form the Winter Village.
 The PODS container pop-up helped the Prakobkits with business visibility and building their customer base.
 Thanks to that opportunity, the husband-and-wife team spent the last weeks of 2018 polishing the final steps, like walk-throughs, to open a location of their own in Tampa’s Channel District.

-Why pop-ups work
+Why pop-up Stores work

 “Pop-ups are a great way to test offline retail as they allow retailers to explore the waters without committing to the high fixed costs associated with running a more permanent retail store,” says Ani Collum, retail strategist and principal at Trade Collective, a commerce consultancy.
 The short-term nature of the lease — the Winter Village runs approximately seven weeks — is also an attractive proposition.